Navid200/xDrip/docs/AudioFocus.md

 ## Audio Focus
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Alerts](./Alerts_page.md) >> xDrip Audio Focus

-Why does the music blast my ears when I am listening to music using my headphones and an xDrip alert triggers?
+Why does music blast my ears when I am listening to music using my headphones and an xDrip alert triggers?

 Use Audio Focus to decide what should happen when an alert is triggered while another app is active.